-Page 27 of 38 March 2017 Review Ch.
-3: Wildland Fire Operational Guidance As with fire management option boundaries, Known Sites data should be reviewed annually by jurisdictional agencies and site protection designations should be updated as necessary.
+As with fire management option boundaries, the Alaska Known Sites Database should be reviewed annually by jurisdictional agencies and site protection designations should be updated as necessary.

 3.4 FIRE NOTIFICATIONS

 Immediately contact the affected jurisdictional agency(ies).
 All jurisdictions that may be impacted by the fire within 48 hours should be notified as soon as possible.
 Initial action should not be delayed if contacts cannot be made.